skypjack/uvw/README.md

 ## Motivation

-The main reason for which `uvw` has been written is the fact that it does not exist a valid C++ wrapper for *libuv*.
+The main reason for which `uvw` has been written is the fact that it does not exist a valid *libuv* wrapper in C++.
 That's all.

 # Build Instructions